 Submitting the Master Consolidator Declaration Form

-- Once all the vessel and containers have been entered, and you are ready to submit the declaration, read and check all the declarations that have been made for each container and their corresponding vessels
+- Once all the vessels and containers have been entered, and you are ready to submit the declaration, read and check all the declarations that have been made for each container and their corresponding vessels.

 - Some declaration types will require check boxes to be ticked as part of the declaration.